kensanata/just-halberds/Halberts.md

+<address>Written and translated by Alex Schroeder, Frotz Self, Peter
-<address>Alex Schroeder, Frotz Self, Peter Fröhlich YYYY-MM-DD</address>
+Fröhlich<br>Playtesting by Alex Schroeder, Frotz Self, Peter Fröhlich, Robert Freeman-Day (PresGas)<br>YYYY-MM-DD</address>

 <!-- phf
 For talents it's easy, we use "Talent-number" just like Traveller; for